 Leasing, too, is becoming more prevalent and is replacing the ‘buying’ of cars, in the traditional sense.
 Leasing is comparatively inexpensive and offers a high degree of planning security - the variety of leasing options will likely continue to grow.

 Beyond this, there is a clear push, for fleet management to be more environmentally focussed.
 Electric fleet vehicles, for example, are more popular every year.
 This is largely financially motivated.
 A fleet that has a smaller carbon footprint often pays significantly less in taxes and fuel consumption.

-In general, most trends seem to point in one direction: the continued digitalisation of fleet management.
+In general, most trends seem to point in one direction: continued digitalisation.
+Now, when asking ‘what is fleet management?’ you must also ask what is ‘digital fleet management’.
 Fleet technology digitsalises, consolidates and drastically simplifies the administrative tasks surrounding a more complex company car and leasing environment.
 Software currently on the market also makes fleets more efficient and greener and therefore less expensive to run.